tokenized/pkg/bsvalias/NegotiationTransaction.md

 | Version  | 1                        |
 | BRFCID   | 27d8bd77c113             |

 Negotiation Transaction is a dynamic endpoint that can be used to negotiate transfers of any sort.

+Features:

+# Conversations

-It enables conversations by tagging messages with a unique ID and enables delayed responses via a provided callback paymail handle.
-The initiator of the conversation is expected to post an incomplete transaction to the other party's paymail service.
+By tagging messages with a unique ID several messages can be exchanged and linked to the same conversation "thread".

+# Delayed Responses

+By including a paymail handle and/or peer channels the paymail service doesn't have to provide the response immediately.
+The paymail service can provide the message to the user and let the user respond.

+# Callbacks

+Tokenized (T2) settlements, merkle proofs, and other data needed after a transaction is complete can be provided via the included paymail handle and peer channels.

 ### HTTP Response Codes